koraytugay/koraytugay.github.io/content/various/maven.md

 mvn exec:java
 ```

 This plugin also comes with another goal: `exec`.
 The official documentation clearly explains the usage, and __this is pretty much what Maven is all about__.
-Finding plugins, the relevant goals, and configuring / invoking them.
+Finding plugins, the relevant goals, configuring them and then either invoking them or attaching them to lifecycle phases.

 __Heads Up!__ You do not actually need to include `exec-maven-plugin` in the POM.
 The following works in that case: